 Even though he’s been active for much longer than the couple years his CV indicates, 2016 marked a radical burst of speed in Olf van Elden’s stellar rise, seeing him achieve one success after another, either as Interstellar Funk on Rush Hour and Berceuse Heroique, Faster Action on L.I.E.S. and Private Eyes on Young Marco’s Safe Trip.
 A coincidental convergence of output new and old, which only strengthened his reputation as a surefire electro and re-styled industrial whizz.

 As a DJ, his supple, chameleonic art of the mix proved equally dazzling, standing out amongst the dozens grade-A vinyl spinners he got to share the stage with, as he keeps demonstrating his unique digging-and-assembling savoir faire via the most demanding dance floors.
-With forthcoming North and South American tours on the horizon, Olf won’t have much downtime this summer but he managed to tape this killer podcast for us and answer a few questions before he jets off to evangelise new crowds of dancers.
+With a forthcoming South American tour on the horizon, Olf won’t have much downtime this summer but he managed to tape this killer podcast for us and answer a few questions before he jets off to evangelise new crowds of dancers.

 Interview by Baptiste Girou Photography by Imke Ligthart